Hydroelectric, Wind and Solar Resources

 In addition to its owned generation assets, AECC utilizes purchased power agreements for several additional energy resources.
 AECC purchases approximately 194 megawatts of hydroelectric energy from the Southwestern Power Administration and four megawatts of biomass energy from the EcoVista landfill.
 AECC has also entered into 20-year purchased power agreements for about 373 megawatts of wind energy and has contracted to receive up to 14 megawatts of solar energy.

-Altogether, AECC’s non-emitting sources of energy exceed 752 megawatts, which represents more than 18 percent of the cooperative’s generation and energy portfolio.
+Altogether, the total amount of these resources exceeds 752 megawatts, which will represent more than 18 percent of the cooperative’s generation and energy portfolio by 2017.

 AECC is also committed to promoting the efficient use of electricity to meet the growing energy load requirements of its members.
 While energy efficiency alone will not eliminate the need to invest in additional generation resources, it does have unique benefits beyond lowering a member’s electric bill.
 The efficient use of energy exemplifies individual action accruing to the benefit of both the individual and the broader community, which is a defining characteristic of the cooperative business model.
 To maximize the potential of system-wide energy efficiency efforts, AECC is dedicated to on-going efforts to identify best practices, educate members about energy efficiency programs, and determine actionable innovations for future implementation.